Create and run a job that uses GPUs

 To learn where GPU machine types are available, see GPU availability by regions and zones in the Compute Engine documentation.

 • If you specify the job's machine type, make sure that machine type has enough vCPUs and memory for the job's task requirements.
-Specifying the job's machine type is required when using GPUs for accelerator-optimized VMs and optional when using GPUs for N1 VMs.
+Specifying the job's machine type is recommended when using GPUs for accelerator-optimized VMs and optional when using GPUs for N1 VMs.

 • Make sure you define the VM resources for a job using a valid method: